 - Safes: Installed on the parent’s phone, giving them parental control access over their child’s phone

 - Safes Kids: Installed on the child’s phone, providing monitoring and controlling access to the parent

+First, download the app from the App Store or Google Play Store.
 We suggest installing Safes Kids on your child’s phone before giving the device to your child.
-After pairing your child’s phone with your phone using Safes and Safes Kids, you don’t need to touch their phone again.
+After pairing your child’s phone with your phone using Safes and Safes Kids, you won’t need to touch their phone to see their text messages or online activities again.
 Safes will collect data from your child’s phone and send them to you.